Skip to product information

 Mistakes happen, especially in postcards.
 Here the description indicates N7 but in reality it was N6 that appears in the photograph, the same one that Santos Dumont used to win the Deutsch Prize a few weeks later, on November 4, 1901.
 N7 came much later.

-In this postcard, probably written by a Parisian soldier to another, what caught my attention was, besides the error in the airship number, the first lines that testify to the excitement surrounding the flights of Santos Dumont, the audacious Brazilian writing the first pages of the History of aviation: Very expensive, there is nothing more fashionable at the moment than these postcards of Santos Dumont.
+In this postcard, probably written by one Parisian soldier to another, what caught my attention was, besides the error in the airship number, the first lines that testify to the excitement surrounding Santos Dumont's flights, the audacious Brazilian writing the first pages of the History of aviation: Very expensive, there is nothing more fashionable at the moment than these postcards of Santos Dumont.

 View full details